-Implementation of green infrastructure (GI) technologies in the design and operation of all new and upgraded infrastructure could promote long term sustainability in CSO volume reduction performance.
-A budget of 10 percent of the capital program is included in the CSO Master Plan budget for the GI implementation.
+Implementation of GI technologies in the design and operation of all new and upgraded infrastructure could promote long term sustainability in CSO volume reduction performance.
+An allowance of 10 percent of the capital program is included in the CSO Master Plan to account for the increased capital cost to include GI in the implementation.

-The GI pilot projects that have been undertaken to date include the North East Exchange District Engineering Study and aspects of the Cockburn Sewer Separation Project.
+The GI pilot projects that have been undertaken to date include the North East Exchange District Engineering Study (Appendix A, Section 12.2) and aspects of the Cockburn Sewer Separation Project.
 Pre and post flow monitoring will take place to determine the suitability and performance of GI in Winnipeg's cold climate and heavy clay soils to confirm its benefits to the collections system.

-Additional GI opportunities are being reviewed in the Armstrong Preliminary Design Project.
+Additional GI opportunities were reviewed in the Armstrong Preliminary Design Project, and will be reviewed in the Mission / Roland Preliminary Design Project.